SEO Guide to Creating a Website Uptime Monitor Using Python

 Fire up your favorite code editor or IDE.
 I recommend PyCharm for more experienced coders or Thonny for beginners.

-Place the code below on the first line of the file.
+Place the following line at the top of the file.
 It’s called a shebang or hashbang and tells Linux how to execute the file.
-This is generally optional but required when running from a cronjob, which we will be doing later.
-This tells Linux to run using Python 3.
+This is generally optional but required when running from a cronjob, which we will use later.
+This shebang tells Linux to run the script with Python 3.

 #!/usr/bin/python3

-First, let’s import the Python modules we’re going to use.
+First, let’s import the Python modules we’ll use.

 ## Get today's date from datetime import date ## Get today's time from datetime import datetime ## For header info import requests ## For time delay import time ## To connec to mysql import mysql.connector ## Generate random valid user agents for request from fake_useragent import UserAgent ## For email notifications import yagmail

-From here we’re going to work backward a little as we create two functions.
-One to handle the website request and another to write to MySQL.
+We’ll work backward slightly by creating two functions: one to handle website requests and another to write to MySQL.

-Continuing inside the uptime() function we’re going to grab the status_code from the response object we just created.
-We then test to see if that status code was a successful 200 response.
-If it was, we’ll grab the time it took to download the URL file content (the source code) using the elapsed_time property.
-If not a 200, we’ll skip getting speed data.
+Continuing inside the uptime() function, we’ll extract the status_code from the response object.
+We then test whether the status code indicates success (200).
+If it is 200, we capture the time it took to download the site’s content using the response’s elapsed timing.
+If it’s not 200, we skip the speed measurement.

-Now we create the function to store the data from the uptime() function.
-We can generate the time and date here which are important for tracking down the cause of the downtime.
-We build the SQL statement and execute it to insert the record.
+Now we create the function to store the data returned by uptime().
+We generate the date and time here so each record is timestamped for later investigation.
+Then we build the SQL statement and execute it to insert the record.

-After writing the log record let’s check if the status code was 200 or if there is a certificate issue and if not, send the notification that your site is down!
-Be sure to change YOUR_GMAIL_ADDRESS with the one you configured with yagmail earlier.
-Then replace TO_GMAIL_ADDRESS with the email address that should be receiving the notification.
-You can easily extend this with an if/then to alter the message if it’s down or a certificate issue.
-Most times with a severe certificate issue the browser will alert the user and ask if they want to proceed.
+After writing the log record, check whether the status code was 200 or if there is a certificate issue; if not, send a notification that the site is down.
+Be sure to replace YOUR_GMAIL_ADDRESS with the address you configured for yagmail, and replace TO_EMAIL_ADDRESS with the recipient address for notifications.
+You can extend the message logic to vary wording for downtime versus certificate issues.
+In many cases with a severe certificate problem, a browser will alert the user and ask whether to proceed.

-Here is where the script actually begins.
-You start by generating the website URL list from the database.
-Fill in your connection information for the mydb variable.
-You see I create another database connection.
-If anyone knows if I can pass mydb and cursor to the writetolog function, let me know!
-Moving on, we start to loop through our website records.
-We grab the websiteid, name, and URL.
-I included a commented-out line where you can make sure the URL variable contains a URL that will fail to test downtime functionality.
+This is where the script actually begins.
+Start by fetching the website list from the database—fill in your connection information for the mydb variable.
+I create another database connection here; if you know whether it’s better to pass mydb and cursor into writetolog, let me know.
+Then loop through the website records to extract websiteid, name, and url.
+I included a commented-out line you can use to test downtime with a failing URL.

 Automating the Scan